kizniche/Mycodo/3.5/README.md

 Major changes for each versioned release

 #### 3.5.94
-+ Add support for Senserion SHT1x and SHT7x sensors
++ Add support for Senserion SHT1x and SHT7x sensors (Thanks @MountAthos)

 #### 3.5.93
 + Add daily timers (relay turns on for duration at specific hour and minute, every day)